 §4720.
-Appendix-Statement of Practice for Licensed Marriage and Family Therapists

-A. Each licensed marriage and family therapist/PLMFT in Louisiana shall write a statement of practice incorporating the following information to provide to all clients.
+Appendix-Statement of Practice for Licensed Marriage and Family Therapists the following information to provide to all clients.
 Licensees also licensed in other mental health professions may need to add additional information required by that licensure.
 This statement is subject to review and approval by the advisory committee.
 Sample statements of practice are available from the board office.